 What happens if you fail ABOS Part II?

 Failing the ABOS Part II oral exam is not the end of the road, but it does narrow your path significantly.
-Candidates are allowed up to 3 total attempts to pass Part II.
-If you fail on your first attempt, you can retake the exam at the next available cycle.
+Candidates have a 5-year window after passing Part I to complete Part II (fellowship time excluded).
+If you fail on your first attempt, you can retake the exam at the next available cycle within that window.
 The ABOS provides limited feedback on areas of weakness, which can help guide your preparation for the retake.

-The reality is that failing Part II is relatively uncommon — the overall pass rate is approximately 96%.
-But for the roughly 4% who do not pass, the experience is disorienting.
+The failure rate for Part II varies by year and has been reported as high as 17%.
+This is not a formality exam, a meaningful percentage of candidates do not pass.
 The most common failure pattern is not a lack of clinical knowledge.
 It is poor case presentation, loss of composure under examiner pressure, volunteering too much information, or failing to manage complications discussions effectively.

 Key Facts